Faust (Guilty Gear): Critical reception

 In Strive, not only was Faust's appearance changed, but his animations as well to reflect his condition, using emphasized movements described as "menacing" by media outlets.

-While Baldhead received little reception, as Faust the character has been positively received.
+While Baldhead received little reception, as Faust, the character has been positively received.
 GameRevolutions Johnny Liu in his review of Guilty Gear X2 felt the character personified the "quirkiness" of the game specifically, due to his massive height but also the bag hiding his bald head.
-He further stated "strange doesn't begin to describe the guy", praising his gameplay and animations, particularly when he would use an umberalla to exit a completed match "Mary Poppins style.
-Let's give it up for the coolest victory animation ever."
+He further stated "strange doesn't begin to describe the guy", praising his gameplay and animations, particularly when he would use an umbrella to exit a completed match similar to the methods of Mary Poppins, further calling it "the coolest victory animation ever."
 Den of Geeks Jasper Gavin ranked Faust one of the series' best characters, comparing him to Marvel Comics character Deadpool in that he was "the perfect mix of nonsense action and emotional backstory".
 While he appreciated Guilty Gears commitment to the "mystery" around what happened to Dr. Baldhead, he felt the character didn't really hit his stride until becoming Faust, the "inexplicable cartoon physics to his febrile behavior" offsetting his past as a serial killer.
 He added that the character's whimsy and reality-bending actions could "easily make you smile.
 And isn’t that the best medicine?"

 Other outlets offered their own praise.
 Joel Couture in an article for Siliconera described him as existing to "purely to bring Bugs Bunny levels of mayhem to a game that’s already ridiculous, just not FUNNY ridiculous".
 A fan of such content in games, he appreciated the amount of chaos the character brought, particularly due to his item generating attacks that allowed for surprise victories, stating "Faust is everything I could want in a fighting game character".
 Issac Williams of Comic Book Resources described him as "unnerving and epic in equal measure", feeling he stood out amongst the game's cast and while his weapon helped this aspect, feeling they were "exaggerated and cartoonish combat to another level [...] nobody can deny it's a memorable experience."
 Several of his attacks across the series have also been given specific praise, not only for how they look but also for the reactions they get from the opposing character once they connect.